FAQs about Services

 The short answer is “yes”; however, there are many factors that are considered before a service is added to an Individualized Education Program (IEP).

 To receive more information to support music therapy as a related service, please contact us.
-While we strongly encourage you to advocate for music therapy services, LIH does not attend IEP meetings unless required due to being part of an IEP team.
+While we strongly encourage you to advocate for music therapy services, LIHMT does not attend IEP meetings unless required due to being part of an IEP team.

 We are passionate about empowering parents to advocate for this service and if requested to evaluate a student, we are happy to assist.

-Many LIH clients receive services through various Third-Party payers such as IRIS, Family Care, Children’s Long Term Support Waiver, Family Support Program, Family Support Grant, private insurance, and local grants (Children’s Miracle Network, La Crosse Area Autism Foundation, Down Syndrome Association of Wisconsin).
+Many LIHMT clients receive services through various Third-Party payers such as IRIS, Family Care, Children’s Long Term Support Waiver, Family Support Program, Family Support Grant, private insurance, and local grants (Children’s Miracle Network, La Crosse Area Autism Foundation, Down Syndrome Association of Wisconsin).

 Grant application forms can be found under the “Resources” tab on our website.
-For more information regarding funding for services click on the “Funding FAQ” under the services menu.
+For more information regarding funding for services, click on the “Funding FAQ” under the services menu.

-What regions/physical locations does LIH cover?
+What regions/physical locations does LIHMT cover?

 The majority of our work occurs within La Crosse County, also known as the Coulee Region.
-For an updated list of the communities we service, please check the “Locations & Directions” tab under “About Us”.
-This is an ever-changing (and GROWING!) list of communities so please contact us directly if you do not see your community listed.
+For an updated list of the communities we service, please check the “Locations & Directions” tab under “About Us.”
+This is an ever-changing (and

 Do you provide in-services or tailored presentations?

 Yes!
-LIH offers workshops and in-services to organizations such as schools, hospitals, daycares, etc. The purpose of these opportunities is to provide education on the topic of music therapy, provide recommended techniques for music-based approaches of care, or to offer an interactive music-centered staff development opportunity.
+LIHMT offers workshops and in-services to organizations such as schools, hospitals, daycares, etc. The purpose of these opportunities is to provide education on the topic of music therapy, provide recommended techniques for music-based approaches of care, or to offer an interactive music-centered staff development opportunity.

 Please contact us to let us know what you are looking to have your audience/participants achieve or learn.
 Once we know more about your vision, we can provide you with available dates/times, cost, and some ideas of what we could provide.